port-labs/port-docs/docs/quickstart.md

 </details>

 Congratulations, you have successfully modeled a basic Git repository 🥳
-You can now see the blueprint in the `Builder` tab of your Port app:
+You can now see the blueprint in your `Builder`:

 ![builderAfterBpCreate](/img/quickstart/builderAfterBpCreate.png)